aws-samples/amazon-fsx-workshop/README.md

 ### Overview

-These workshops are designed to show solutions architects how to take advantage of our fully-managed 3rd party file systems. for various application workloads like home directories, web serving & content management, enterprise applications, analytics, and media & entertainment.
+These workshops are designed to show solutions architects how to take advantage of our fully-managed 3rd party file systems for various application workloads like home directories, web serving & content management, enterprise applications, analytics, and media & entertainment.

 Select the appropriate workshop below.